Age of the Racecar Driver

 I'll tell you the resume's main red flags, all of which indicated that he was a probable weenie in spite of his two big credentials:

-- He was the "originator " of various "concepts" at some of
+He was the "originator " of various "concepts" at some of his jobs.

 OK, well, the last one wasn't directly from his resume; it's just something I inferred by "reading" between the "lines".